Bogdy3145/Lab-4/README.md

 You will need to:
 - Add unit tests for the two non-CRUD functionalities from the previous assignments.
 You might want to google for a "mocking library" in your language and framework of choice.
 - Create an account on https://aws.amazon.com/free/ (or equivalent) and deploy your project to a virtual machine.
-It should be usable by anyone with a link to it.
+Your application should be usable by anyone with a link to it.
 You do not need to worry about security and performance at this point.
 - Add at least `3` validation rules (in total) for one or more entity's attributes.